-Ribbon Execute > Analyze > Analyzer Scripts
+Ribbon Develop > Preferences > Analyzer > Edit Analyzer Scripts Execute > Tools > Analyzer Keyboard Shortcuts Shift+F12

-Context Menu Project Browser Right-click on Package Execution Analyzer

-Keyboard Shortcuts Shift+F12

-Toolbar Options:
+Toolbar Options

-Toolbar Button Action ₩ Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: Profiling Recording Testpoints Simulation Create and edit a new Analyzer Script for a Package. € E Export Scripts.
+Toolbar Button Action ₽ Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: • Profiling Recording • Testpoints Simulation ₽ Create and edit a new Analyzer Script for the selected Package, under either Linux or Windows TM . - S Export Scripts.
 Export one or more Analyzer Scripts to an XML file, which can be used to import the scripts into another model.
-The 'Execution Analyzer: Export' dialog displays from which you select the script or scripts to export, followed by a prompt for the target file name and location. ₽ Import Scripts.
+The 'Execution Analyzer: Export' dialog displays from which you select the script or scripts to export, followed by a prompt for the target file name and location.
+Import Scripts.
 Import one or more Analyzer Scripts into the current model from a previously exported XML file.
-The 'Browse Project' dialog displays, on which you select the Package into which to import the scripts, followed by a prompt for the source filename and location.
+The 'Find Package' dialog displays, on which you select the Package into which to import the scripts, followed by a prompt for the source filename and location.
 Execute the 'Build' command of the active script.

-i iii Cancel the 'Build' command currently in progress. ጵ Execute the 'Run' command of the active script. ₹ • Execute the 'Test' command of the active script. ∱ ::: Execute the 'Deploy' command of the active script. ® Display the Help topic for this window.
+× Cancel the 'Build' command currently in progress. 术 Execute the 'Run' command of the active script. Ť, Execute the 'Test' command of the active script. 术:: Execute the 'Deploy' command of the active script.

-Context Menu Options:
+Context Menu Options